RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <br>

 ### <b>Data Samples and Full Data [Updates]:</b><br>
+On GitHub:
-- 5 Months of Data for Cross-Platform Analysis
+- 5 Months of Data for Cross-Platform Analysis:
 - 307,649 Tweets of Twitter, Texts of Accounts in Coordination, and All Listed Accounts
 - 43,509 Contributions of Reddit and All Listed Accounts
 - 394,237 Comments of Instagram and All Listed Accounts